Chris Cohen (footballer)

-Christopher David Cohen (born 5 March 1987) is an English former professional footballer.
-He is assistant head coach at Lincoln City.
+Christopher David Cohen (born 5 March 1987) is an English former professional footballer and co-head coach at club Lincoln City with Tom Shaw.

 Primarily a midfielder, he was able to operate equally in the centre or on the left, but was also employed at times as a left-back.
 During his time at Nottingham Forest, Cohen was known for his energetic and hard-working style of play and the consistency of his performances which won him multiple player of the season awards.

 Cohen started his career with West Ham United in 2003.
 He joined Yeovil Town on loan from 2005 until 2006 and signed for the club permanently later in 2006, before moving to Nottingham Forest in summer 2007.

 Early years

-Born in Norwich, Norfolk, Cohen went to William Edwards School and Sports College, Stifford Clays, Grays, Essex where he played alongside Max Porter in the school football team. he is of Jewish heritage.
+Born in Norwich, Norfolk, Cohen went to William Edwards School and Sports College, Stifford Clays, Grays, Essex where he played alongside Max Porter in the school football team.

-Career
+Club career

 West Ham United

 Cohen was a product of the West Ham United youth system and he was scouted whilst playing for an amateur football club at the age of six.
 Cohen made his first breakthrough into the West Ham first team during the 2003–04 season.
 He made his debut as a 16-year-old, coming on as a substitute in West Ham's 3–2 win over Sunderland on 13 December 2003, which made him the youngest player to appear for the West Ham first-team for 80 years.
 He featured another six times that season and went on to make 14 league and cup appearances the following season.